Your Cart

 Can BV-related bacteria be found in the penile microbiome?

-Although each microbiome is unique, a CST describes the general categories of microbiomes, for example, which bacteria are dominant.
+Although each microbiome is unique, a CST describes general categories of microbiomes, such as which bacteria are dominant.
 The seven penile CSTs are different from the five vaginal CSTs.
 People with penile CSTs 4-7 had higher prevalence and abundance of BV-associated bacteria and were most likely to have a partner experiencing bacterial vaginosis.

 Basically, if you and your partner have reached the “finish each other’s sentences” or have figured out how to finish with each other stage of your relationship (are these real things or only in our rom-com fantasies?), you might be sharing microorganisms.